Every NHL Team’s Top Prospect – 2024-25 Preseason Update

 Previously: Calum Ritchie

 Calum Ritchie has great puck skills and sometimes it looks like he has glued the puck to his stick while carving through defenders or when he’s on a breakaway.
 His skills make him very well suited as a center at the next level with good size, a coveted right-handed shot, good defensive habits (kills penalties quite well), and solid faceoff results.
-He has the tools to be a top-6 forward, but his offensive game will need to continue growing as it has so far this season.
+He has the tools to be a top-6 forward, but his offensive game will need to continue growing as it has since his draft year.

 The Colorado Avalanche aren’t in the best spot prospect-wise at the moment but Ritchie is still a quality piece who will likely help fill out their depth chart at center in just a few years.
 The Avs have lost Nazem Kadri, Alex Newhook, and J.T.
-Compher among other centers in the past year and a half which makes Ritchie’s development as a center all the more important.
+Compher among other centers in the past year and a half which makes Ritchie’s development as a center pivotal in the next era of Avalanche hockey.

 Dallas Stars: Logan Stankoven